neurodiversity (noun)

 - Dictionary.com

 Neurodiversity recognizes that every person’s brain works uniquely.
-Neurodiversity is so much more than the common misconception that it refers to autism or maybe ADHD.
+Neurodiversity is so much more than the common misconception that it only refers to autism or ADHD.
 The truth is that we are all a part of neurodiversity.
-Neurodiversity recognizes that brains are wired in many different ways—and that these differences are part of normal human diversity, not flaws or problems to be “fixed.”
-Just as we all have different personalities, talents, and interests, we all have different brains with different ways of thinking, learning, and experiencing the world.
+Neurodiversity recognizes that brains are wired in many different ways—and that these differences are not flaws or problems to be fixed.
+Rather, they are natural variations in how people think, learn, process information, and experience the world.
+Just as we all have different personalities, talents, and interests, we all have different brains with unique ways of understanding and interacting with the world.

 A Sampling of Neurotypes